CodersOnlyCH/codersonlych.github.io/content/_index.md

 We’re a vibrant community of software developers who believe that no matter how many years of experience you have, **there’s always something new to learn, explore, and master**.
-If you’re passionate about code and in Zurich, **you’ve just found your people**.
+If you’re passionate about code and in the greater area of Zürich or Bern, **you’ve just found your people**.

 We’re more than just a community—we’re a [registered association](association) dedicated to fostering collaboration, growth, and technical excellence. **Join